 By Ryan Leon, Oct.
 15, 2024

-Cal Poly Pomona has been ranked the No. 2 top public school in the west by U.S. News for the third straight year.
+Cal Poly Pomona has been ranked the No. 2 top public school in the West by U.S. News for the third straight year.

-With a fall enrollment of 25,255 undergraduate students and 1,941 graduate students for the 2024-2025 academic year, according to the 2024 fall term enrollment summary, CPP has been a top destination for incoming freshman and transfer students.
+With a fall enrollment of 25,255 undergraduate students and 1,941 graduate students for the 2024-2025 academic year, according to the 2024 fall term enrollment summary, CPP has been a top destination for incoming freshmen and transfer students.

 While a university’s enrollment numbers are important, U.S. News ranked colleges based on 17 factors, including borrower debt, peer assessment, faculty salaries and student-faculty ratio, to name a few.